 Buy tickets from Strasbourg to anywhere in Germany at the German Railways website int.bahn.de.

 Booking opens up to 6 months ahead.
 I recommend registering when prompted so you can log in and reprint tickets or check bookings at any time.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 Option 2, Strasbourg to Berlin by sleeper train